-This is a pretty set and was in great shape, but all the same wood tones just give a dining room an outdated feel.
+This is a dining room table set and was in great shape, but all the same wood tones are giving the table and buffet an outdated look.

 This post contains affiliate links.
 Click here to see my full disclosure policy.

 Once the stain is completely dry, I apply 2 to 3 coats of my favorite wipe-on poly.
 Making sure to use these lint-free heavy-duty cloths to apply the polyurethane.
 Again, make sure to discover my tips on tricks for furniture staining in this post on how to use gel stain on furniture without stripping.

 Properly tape off the newly stained tops and we are ready to paint.
 I tape off my tops because I use my favorite paint sprayer for most of my furniture makeovers.
 If you are painting by hand, you could skip this step.

 How to use a paint sprayer for furniture

 If you would like to learn the tips and tricks to proper glazing, check out my how to glaze workshop.
 In this workshop, you will learn all the tips and tricks needed to glaze your next furniture makeover.
 Use this same technique for glazing kitchen or bathroom cabinets.